-The person in this example has therefore built up a gross annual pension of € 216.09 in 1 year.
-This will be paid out annually from his or her state pension age, for as long as he or she lives.
+The person in this example has therefore built up a total gross annual pension of \notin 1,518.83 in 1 year.
+This will be paid out annually from his or her pension commencement, for as long as he or she lives.